baww-com/baww-com.github.io/not-posts/Alts/Lisk/lisk.md

 ## How to Buy Lisk with Changelly

 ### Step 1: Create an account on [Changelly](https://changelly.com/?ref_id=4af50f9c87f2){:target="_blank"}.
-They have a relatively easy signup process and allow the use of Google, Twitter or Facebook for faster signups.
+They have a relatively easy signup process and allow the use of Google, Twitter or Facebook logins to make the sign-up seamless.

-### Step 2: After creating an account, you will want to go to the main page as seen here, and use the conversion box.
-In this example, we are going to buy Lisk with USD!
+### Step 2: Upon creating an account, go to the main page as seen here, and use the conversion box to initiate an exchange.
+In this example, we are going to buy Lisk with USD.

 ![Lisk Changelly](/img/LISKK.png){: .medium-pic}
 ![Lisk Changelly](/img/LSK1.png){: .medium-pic}